-4.3.2.4 For existing system installations that have existing signs that meet the requirements of 4.3.2.1, the signage shall be considered to be acceptable if the facility has an effective training program in place covering all suppression system-related signage, with all personnel with access to the protected space either trained on the signage or accompanied at all times by a person who has received the intended training.
+4.3.2.4 For installations that have existing signs that differ from those required by 4.3.2.3 but that meet the requirements of 4.3.2.1, the existing signage shall be considered acceptable if the facility has a signage training program in place covering all suppression system-related signage, with all personnel with access to the protected space either trained on the signage or accompanied when in the protected space at all times by a person who has received the training required.
+New installations in facilities covered by this paragraph shall be equipped with the same type of signage as used in existing signage in the facility.
+All signs within the facility shall have the same style and format.